 What NOT to use

-Don't use too much pressure.
-Use a light hand when cleaning screens to prevent damage to the screen or the anti-reflective coating.
+Don't apply too much pressure.
+Use a light hand to prevent damage to the screen or the anti-reflective coating.

 Never use abrasive cleansing cloths or pads since they'll scratch the screen.